-As a preface, there was an original question asking if someone could explain what nutation and counternutation actually were and how they might relate to backbending type postures such as ustrasana, kapotasana, and urdhva dhanurasana.
+As a preface, there was an original question asking if someone could explain what nutation and counternutation actually were.
+And, they asked how those movements relate to backbending type postures such as ustrasana, kapotasana, and urdhva dhanurasana.

-As often happens in the blogosphere, people comment, and in an effort to help, sometimes add to the confusion.
+As often happens in the blogosphere, people comment.
+And in an effort to help, they sometimes add to the confusion.
 A student of mine from the D.C. area asked me to weigh in and see if I could simplify and/or correct what others were saying about this topic.
-There was some confusion between pelvic movements and movements of the sacroiliac joint.
-Here’s what I wrote:
+There was some confusion between pelvic movements and sacroiliac movements.

 I’m hoping that I can bring a little bit of simplicity to this conversation.

 There are two movements that are getting mixed together here.
 First, there is pelvic tilting which is described as an anterior tilt and a posterior tilt.
-These are defined and discussed from neutral or what is referred to as anatomical position (someone standing upright – tadasana basically)
+We define and discuss these from a neutral position, called anatomical position.
+That looks like someone standing upright, basically a tadasana pose.

 Nutation and counternutation are movements that happen at the sacroiliac joint.
 The sacroiliac joint is where the sacrum meets the two sides of the pelvis.
-Nutation (from neutral again) is where the top part of the sacrum would move down and forward relative to the pelvis being fixed in place.
-Kapandji referenced above describes this as the sacral base moving forward and down.
+Nutation (from neutral again) is where the top part of the sacrum moves down and forward relative to the pelvis being fixed in place.
+Kapandji, referenced above, describes this as the sacral base moving forward and down.
 Counternutation is simply the opposite.